gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 * `--description, -e` - The application description (default: description from `ui5-deploy.yaml`).
 * `--yes, -y` - Deploy without asking for confirmation.
 * `--failfast, -f` - Throw an error if something goes wrong and exit with a return code != 0.
+* `--testMode, -tm` - Shows the results of CRUD operations that would be done in a real deployment to help you make an informed decision.

 ## [FAQ](#faq)